Skip to Content

 What is Jerusalem Salad Made of?

-• Parsley: Garnish with fresh parsley.
+• Parsley: Garnish the bright salad with fresh parsley or basil leaves.

 Additions and Substitutions